joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6279682/2025/04/14/shedeur-sanders-giants-workout-nfl-draft/

 **Rockies place Kris Bryant on 10-day IL with degenerative back condition**\
-`It is Bryant's fifth stint on the IL due to some back injury, all with the Rockies.`\
+`This is Bryant's fifth stint on the IL with a back-related injury during his time with the Rockies.`\
 https://nytimes.com/athletic/6279721/2025/04/14/kris-bryant-injury-degenerative-disc-disease/

 **Vance Drops Ohio State’s Championship Trophy During White House Celebration**\